What is Osteoporosis?

-- A history of fracture places you at risk of developing osteoporosis.
+- A history of fractures places you at risk of developing osteoporosis.

 Your diet and lifestyle choices also increase your risk of developing osteoporosis.
 You are more at risk if you are often immobile or inactive.
 Weight-bearing exercises can help prevent osteoporosis.

 Diseases that affect your hormone levels, as well as medications that affect your hormones, may also place you at risk of developing osteoporosis.
-Some medical conditions that increase your risk includes:
+Some medical conditions that increase your risk include:

 - Adrenal gland disorders like Cushing’s syndrome

 The treatment of osteoporosis is designed to hinder or slow down the progress or prevent the development of osteoporosis.
 It aims to maintain healthy bone mass and density and help prevent fractures and eliminate pain.

 Proper treatment can also maximize the person’s ability to live their lives as normally as possible.
 People with osteoporosis can also use preventive lifestyles, medications, and supplements to treat the problem.

 Calcium and Vitamin D Intake or Supplements

 Dairy products are excellent sources of calcium, and they can help reduce the risk of osteoporosis.
 Calcium is crucial to bone strength and growth.
 So, it is important to consume enough calcium daily.